videoturingtest/VIPlatform/README.md

 python3 infer.py
 ```
 ### Level-Classification
-The Level-Classification docker container assigns a difficulty score to a given question for VTT.
+The Level-Classification docker container assigns a difficulty score to a given question for VI.
 In order to login to this docker container, run:
 ```console
 ./container_login.sh level_classification
 ```